Last updated: 23/07/2020 | Estimated Reading Time: 3 minutes

 Luckily, some mortgage providers who are aware of all of this are offering loans designed to suit recent graduates.
 These mortgages might come with free perks and discounts and are available with loan-to-value ratios of up to 95%, meaning that very little up front deposit is required.

-You’ll need to hunt around to find these deals as many conventional mortgage providers will steer clear of recent graduates, who they see as very risky investments, but they do exist and they can be found.
+You’ll need to hunt around to find these mortgage deals as many conventional mortgage providers will steer clear of recent graduates, who they see as very risky investments, but they do exist and they can be found.

-Professional or Vocational Graduates
+Professional or vocational graduates